Core Team

 Rural Health Services Research Network of BC

-Research Network Coordinators, RHSRNbc
+Research Network Coordinator, RHSRNbc

-Sarah Kellyrecently completed her Bachelor of Arts in Geography at the University of British Columbia, majoring in Environment and Sustainability and minoring in Geographic Information Science (GIS).
+Sarah Kelly recently completed her Bachelor of Arts in Geography at the University of British Columbia, majoring in Environment and Sustainability and minoring in Geographic Information Science (GIS).
 Sarah is interested in topics such as climate change, environmental justice, natural hazards, and conservation, and makes use of GIS to help address these issues.
 Outside of work and school, Sarah enjoys going on runs and hikes, spending time at the beach, and making art.

 Rural Community Resiliency to Climate Change Research Coordinator, RHSRNbc

-Alexandra Bland is the Research Assistant for the Co-RIG project examining rural resiliency during the COVID-19 pandemic.
+Alexandra Bland is the Research Coordinator for the Co-RIG project examining rural resiliency during the COVID-19 pandemic.
 She holds an BA in International Relations from the University of British Columbia and an MSc in Health and International Development from the London School of Economics and Political Science.
 Her past research has primarily focused on global health and health disparities in low and middle income countries.
 The topic of her MSc dissertation was evaluating effective pneumonia prevention strategies to reduce under-five pneumonia mortality in high burden countries.
 She is passionate about health equity, health systems strengthening and the social determinants of health.
 Outside of work Alex loves to bake and go hiking with her dog Alfie.

 Research Associates